 The other rank is also affected.
-It is generally agreed that he must be a tradesman, and yet once recruited and trained in a trade he is hardly over exercised in it.
+It is generally agreed that he must be a tradesman, and yet once recruited and trained in a trade he is hardly ever exercised in it.
 This is inevitable in a unit which devotes the majority of its time to field engineering, but it weakens the attractiveness of the Corps to the young man of today in comparison with Signals or R.E.M.E.
 The high quality young man, who is the man the Corps needs, wants to learn a trade, and to be able to call himself an engineer.
 He is reluctant to come into a Corps where he will not be employed in a trade.
-Much is made of the fact that there is not time for field engineering.
+Much is made of the fact that there is not time for field engineering training alone, without attempting anything else.
+It is for consideration whether the high quality tradesman could not make light of field engineering.
 Once having met the heavy girder bridge, or experienced the "drill" of mine lifting, he would have no difficulty in picking it up again.
 There is a considerable case for the argument that too much of a fetish is made of field engineering training.